 In addition to the credit-bearing courses above, faculty-directed, non-credit performance opportunities such as opera workshop and the pep band are also a part of musical life at the College.

-Studio lessons receive zero to one half credit per semester at the 200-level and one half credit after two semesters at the 100-level.
+Studio lessons receive one half credit per semester at the 200-level and one half credit after two semesters at the 100-level.
 Lessons at the 100-level and at the 200-level may be repeated.
 One full credit is needed to satisfy the Arts exploration requirement for graduation.

 The semester before a Senior Recital (only), students may enroll for lessons at the 300 level as “Recital Preparation” (e.g., MUS 385 Recital Preparation: Voice).
 Prerequisite: a minimum of two semesters of credit-bearing lessons in the same instrument at the 200 level.